rakakarub/wefoxChallenge/README.md

   separate classes for each entity would be perfect.
 - Instead of using a single file for the application logic (**runner.py**), each individual service should have its own service class/object
 - I should've definitely added some unit tests.
-- Documentation could've been added to the methods used.# wefoxChallenge
+- Documentation could've been added to the methods used.